NJ1219/AWS-Projects/README.md

 * I want to invest for my retirement
 * I would like to invest for my retirement

-Move to the *Confirmation Prompt* section, and set the following messages:
+The following messages were set in the *Confirmation Prompt* section:

 * **Confirm:** Thanks, now I will look for the best investment portfolio for you.
 * **Cancel:** I will be pleased to assist you in the future.

- This bot will utilize use four slots, three using built-in types and one custom slot named `riskLevel`.
-Define the three initial slots as follows:
+ This bot will utilize four slots, three using built-in types and one custom slot named `riskLevel`.
+The three initial slots are as follows:

 | Name             | Slot Type            | Prompt                                                                    |